 - AIDS dementia complex

 - Creutzfeldt-Jakob disease (CJD), a quickly progressing and fatal disease that is characterized by dementia and myoclonus—muscle twitching and spasm

 - Picks disease

-Read about the warning signs of dementia, watch some great videos and read more on our Resources page.
+Read about the warning signs of dementia and read more on our Resources page.